ui/stamps-api-docs/source/klg_api.rst

 cancel_redemptions             No          Also cancel redemptions related to original transaction.
 Default to "false" issue_voucher                  No          Objects of data used to issue a voucher.
 Contains ``template_id`` and ``value`` (optional). deactivate_payment_vouchers    No          Also deactivate unredeemed payment vouchers when set to `true`.
-Default is `true`.
+Default is `true`. sr_admin                       No          Disable auto refund payment methods when set to `true`.
+Default is `false`
 ============================== =========== =============================================================================

 Example of API call request using cURL